 If you are not able to tell us your choice, such as if you are unconscious, we may go ahead and share your information.
 We may share it if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and close threat to health or safety.

 In these cases we often cannot share your information unless you give us written consent:

 - Marketing purposes

 - Sale of your information

 Consent to Share Health Information

-CareSource will not share your health information, including Sensitive Health Information (SHI), unless you tell us to do so.
+CareSource shares your health information, including Sensitive Health Information (SHI).
 SHI can be information related to drug and/or alcohol treatment, genetic testing results, HIV/AIDS, mental health, sexually transmitted diseases (STD), or communicable/other diseases that are a danger to your health.
-If you give us permission to share, this information would be shared to handle your care and treatment or to help with benefits.
-This information would be shared with your past, current, and future treating providers.
-It would also be shared with Health Information Exchanges (HIE).
+This information is shared to handle your care and treatment or to help with benefits.
+This information is shared with your past, current, and future treating providers.
+It is also shared with Health Information Exchanges (HIE).
 An HIE lets providers view information that CareSource has about members.
-You have the right to tell CareSource you do want your health information (including SHI) shared.
-If you do not want to share your health information, it will not be shared with providers to handle your care and treatment or to help with benefits.
+You have the right to tell CareSource you do not want your health information (including SHI) shared.
+If you do not agree to share your health information, it will not be shared with providers to handle your care and treatment or to help with benefits.
 It will be shared with the provider who treats you for the specific SHI.
 If you do not approve sharing, all providers helping care for you may not be able to manage your care as well as they could if you did approve sharing.